Freddie Highmore: Personal life

 Highmore lives in London and avoids social media.
 While on Bates Motel, Highmore developed a close friendship with co-star Vera Farmiga and became godfather to her son.

-Apart from his native English, Highmore is fluent in French and Castilian, and semi-fluent in Arabic.
+Apart from his native English, Highmore is fluent in French and Spanish, and proficient in Arabic.

 In a September 2021 interview on Jimmy Kimmel Live!, Highmore revealed that he and his girlfriend had recently married.